This post was updated on June 17, 2022.

 What does Zendesk cost?

-After that, Zendesk offers multiple pricing plans based on the features you want.
-For the entire Zendesk suite of tools, the price is $89 per agent/per month for Professional membership and $189 for an Enterprise membership.
-Learn more about their pricing here, and how to integrate with ActiveCampaign here.
+After that, Zendesk offers multiple pricing plans based on your desired features.
+For the entire Zendesk suite of tools, the price is $99 per agent/per month for Professional membership and $150 for an Enterprise membership per customer service specialist.
+Learn more about its pricing here and how to integrate with ActiveCampaign here.